-These 24 pieces are part of a call and response series organized through @shoebox_pr during the COVID-19 pandemic.
-Shoebox PR is a support network for creatives that connected different artists together in order to collaborate on a creative project during quarantine.
-The goal was for artists to stay connected and support each other through the pandemic.
+These 20 pieces are part of a call and response series organized through @shoebox_pr during the COVID-19 pandemic.
+Shoebox PR is a support network for creatives that randomly connected artists across the world in order to collaborate on a creative project during quarantine.

 We are two artists located in different parts of the country working in different mediums.
-Jessica Chappe is a photographer based in Los Angeles, and Mia Risberg is a painter based in Ann Arbor, MI.
+Jessica Chappe is a photographer based in Los Angeles, CA during this project, and Mia Risberg is a painter based in Ann Arbor, MI.

 Jessica: We did this project over 14 days.
 The fast turnaround rate allowed me to not overthink and work with what was in front of me.
 It helped me to unearth creativity from my own life, turning the camera inward and pushing the boundaries of my comfort zone.
 My photographs play with the concept of where I am versus where I want to be, physically and metaphorically in the time of quarantine.